Detecting the Disturbance: A Nuanced View of Introspective Abilities in LLMs: Experiments

 \subsection{Vector inference}

 To inject concept vectors into the model, we use activation steering by modifying the hidden states at a target layer $l$ during the forward pass.
 Given a pre-computed concept vector $\mathbf{v}^{(l)} \in \mathbb{R}^d$ (L2 normalized to unit length: $\mathbf{v}^{(l)} \leftarrow \mathbf{v}^{(l)} / \|\mathbf{v}^{(l)}\|_2$), we register a forward hook at layer $l$ that adds a scaled version of the vector to the hidden states: $\mathbf{H}^{(l)} \leftarrow \mathbf{H}^{(l)} + \alpha \cdot \mathbf{v}^{(l)}$, where $\alpha$ is the injection coefficient controlling the strength of the intervention.
-The injection can be applied either at all token positions in the sequence, or selectively only during assistant token generation (when $\texttt{assistant\_tokens\_only}=\text{True}$), which restricts the intervention to the generation phase after the prompt has been processed.
+The injection can be applied to all token positions in the sequence, or to a subset of them using the KV-cache.
 The modified hidden states are then passed through the remaining layers of the model to produce the final output, effectively steering the model's behavior toward the injected concept.
+For all experiments, we inject at the same layer we computed the steering vector from.